Tiger targets sixth win to lock up Player of Year

 Though he has not claimed a major title since the 2008 U.S. Open, the American world number one feels his 2013 campaign has been one of the most consistent of his career, having included two wins in the prestigious World Golf Championship events.

-As the top seed in the FedExCup points standings going into the PGA Tour season finale, Woods is one of just five players in the elite field of 30 who can land overall playoff honours and the $10 million bonus with victory this week.
+The top seed in the FedExCup standings going into the PGA Tour season finale, Woods is one of just five players in the field of 30 who would automatically guarantee overall playoff honours and the $10 million bonus with victory this week.

+Each of the remaining 25 players has a mathematical chance of claiming both titles but would need several other scenarios to go his way.

 "I'm excited to be back here at East Lake," Woods told reporters on Wednesday before heading out for a practice session ahead of Thursday's opening round.